json-everything/json-everything-docs/_docs/schema/vocabs.md

 ### `maximum`

 The `maximum` keyword is basically all instance.
 It asks, "Is the instance a number, and, if so, does it exceed some maximum value?"
-As such, there's not really much in the way of pre-processing that can be accomplished here.
+As such, there's not really much in the way of pre-processing that can be accomplished here that isn't handled in the background.
 Therefore, all of the work is done by an `Evaluator()` method.

 ```c#
 public KeywordConstraint GetConstraint(SchemaConstraint schemaConstraint,